JoNilsson/libp2pchat/README.md

 illchat -user Boognish -room hang-out
 ```

 The method of peer discovery method can be modified using the ``-discover`` flag.
 Valid values are *announce* and *advertise*.
-The application defaults to the *advertise*.
-This value should only changed if peer connections aren't being established with the default method.
+The application defaults to *advertise*, and generally this would be how all host/peers would initiate.
+This value should only changed if peer connections aren't being established with the default method, and we would likely never allow a user to set this flag, rather, it would be automated with a connection algorithm.

 The loglevel for the application startup runtime can be modified using the ``-log`` flag.
 Valid values are *trace*, *debug*, *info*, *warn*, *error*, *fatal* and *panic*.
 The application defaults to *info*.
-This value is meant for development and debuggin only.

 ## Future Development Tragectory (Fall 2023 / Winter 2024)
-- Integrated HQ & low bandwidth audio functionality for realtime multiparty voice communication
+- Integrated HQ, low bandwidth audio functionality for realtime multiparty voice communications
 - Support for WebSocket transport layers for external notification channels
-- Migration to Protobuf instead of JSON for message encoding
+- Refactor to use `Protobuf` instead of `JSON` for message encoding
-- Notifications for IllChat system events, user joins, leaves, mutes, etc.
+- Notifications for Illfonic backend system events; user joins, leaves, mutes, etc.
 - Support for other PubSub routers (RandomSub, FloodSub or EpiSub)
 - Integration wrappers for Unreal Engine 4/5 UNetDrivers with `goc`